 Additionally, 5th Year Non-Resident bursaries of up to $250 are also available for Non-Residents who are in the 5th year of their PhD studies and are no longer funded by their department to offset their Non-Resident fees.
 All 5th year bursary applicants will also be considered for the food bursary.

-SGS Massey Bursaries: In collaboration with the School of Graduate Studies, the SGS Massey Bursaries provide funding of the full fees for Resident and Non-resident Junior Fellows who identify with one of the following groups: 1) International students, 2) Indigenous students and 3) Afro-Caribbean-Canadian or African-Canadian/Black-Canadian students.
+SGS Massey Bursaries: In collaboration with the School of Graduate Studies, the SGS Massey Bursaries provide funding of the full fees for Resident and Non-resident Junior Fellows who are part of the following groups: 1) International students, 2) Indigenous students and 3) African-Canadian/Black Canadian students.
 Applicable Junior Fellows must state their intent to also be considered for the SGS Massey Bursary as part of the financial assistance application, identify their corresponding group, and demonstrate great financial need.
 A limit of one Resident and one Non-Resident bursary is available for each group.

 Catherall Travel Bursaries: Each January all Resident and Non-Resident Junior Fellows may apply for a travel bursary to subsidize travel for research or attendance at a conference.
 Amounts are awarded based on the net cost of the trip and varies depending on the number of applications received that year.

 Jackman Scholar Bursary: Included as part of the total residence fees, a supplemental fee of $2,650 per Resident Junior Fellow is charged to each Resident Junior Fellow and is paid simultaneously and automatically by the Jackman Scholar bursary, named in honour of the Visitor Emeritus, the Hon.
 H.N.R.
 Jackman.

 The non-negotiable deadline to apply for a Resident fee and Non-Resident food or 5th year bursaries is the same as the deadline for Junior Fellowship applications.
 There is only ONE deadline per year.

 The Catherall travel bursaries are due in January 2020.